 Step Three: Notify Your Tenants

-As stated before, you’ll need to notify your tenants at least 30 days prior to enforcing your new rent, but some states such as California require 60 days’ notice is the increase is greater than 10%.
+As stated before, you’ll need to notify your tenants at least 30 days prior to enforcing your new rent, but some states require 60 days’ notice if the increase is greater than 10%.
 In addition to dating your written letter, make sure your notification also includes the following:

 - The name of tenant